-The ME7.5 (Figures 1, 2) was designed using mathematical modeling and was built initially for the distribution and coating of nanoparticles.
-The twin screws have a diameter of 7.5 mm (Figure 3), are co-rotating, fully intermeshing and self-wiping with an L/D of 15/1.
-Typical distributions of velocity, pressure, shear rate and temperature for the processing of an energetic thermoplastic-elastomer-based compound in the first mixing zone of the mini twin screw extruder (Figure 4) are shown in Figures 5-8, covering the distributions of shear rate, i.e., the second invariant of the rate of deformation tensor (Figure 5), the distributions of the second invariant of the stress tensor (Figures 6 and 7) and distributions of the component of the velocity vector in the main flow direction (z-direction) in Figure 8.
-The design thus relies right from the beginning on the knowledge of the detailed thermo-mechanical history that the target formulation is to be exposed during processing.
-The entire processing operating condition space can be probed to determine if there are precarious conditions under which the energetic formulation will develop stagnant "dead" zones, hot spots which will generate temperatures which are greater than the decomposition temperature of the energetic material, and pipe line flows which will give rise to the passage of the material through the extruder without intermixing with the rest of the ingredients.
+The ME7.5 (Figures 1, 2) was designed using mathematical modeling and was built initially for the distribution and coating of nanoparticles (5).
+The twin screws have a diameter of 7.5 mm (Figure 1), are co-rotating, fully intermeshing and self-wiping with an L/D of 15/1.
+The design is based on the mathematical modeling of the flow and heat transfer occurring in the extruder for the formulation to be processed and for which the screw configuration is developed and thus relies right from the beginning on the knowledge of the detailed thermomechanical history that the target formulation is to be exposed during processing.
+The entire processing operating condition space can be probed to determine if there are precarious conditions under which the energetic formulation will develop stagnant "dead" zones, hot spots, which will generate temperatures which are greater than the decomposition temperature of the energetic material, and pipe line flows which will give rise to the passage of the material through the extruder without intermixing with the rest of the ingredients.

 The degree of fill in the extruder is also determined as a function of the possible operating conditions.
 This is especially crucial since for a given set of operating conditions the energetic material should not back-up into the feed hoppers or into the vacuum port.
-Thus, overall the mathematical modeling of the processing operation for a target formulation allows the design of the machine to be tailored and precarious geometries can be eliminated at the design stage.
+Thus, overall the mathematical modeling of the processing operation for a target formulation allows the design of the machine to be tailored and precarious geometry/operating condition combinations can be eliminated at the design stage.
 The ability of the extruder to process the given formulation is also fully assessed to recognize what the maximum and the minimum flow rates are to be and what the distributions of residence time, shear rate, pressure and temperature are to be in the twin screw extruder.

 The ability to select the screw configuration on the basis of mathematical modeling of the process for a target formulation is again important, especially considering that most safety departments will not allow the utilization of segmented shafts and will insist on the use of solid screw agitators.
-Also for the 7.5 mm twin screw extruder shown in Figure 1 the screws are so small as to not permit the utilization of slip on elements and the entire screw needs to be machined in one piece (Figure 3).
-How would you design the screw configuration if you do not have the facilities to mathematically model the flow and heat transfer occurring in the extruder?
-Thus, the utilization of the simulation technologies allows the designing of the proper screw configuration right from the beginning, thus providing not only safety of knowing to what thermo-mechanical history that the energetic material is to be exposed but also savings in cost and schedules by eliminating the trial and error necessary otherwise for the screw design.
+Also for the 7.5 mm twin screw extruder shown in Figure 1 the screws are so small as to not permit the utilization of slip on elements and the entire screw needs to be machined in one piece.
+The utilization of the simulation technologies allows the designing of the proper screw configuration right from the beginning, thus providing not only safety of knowing to what thermo-mechanical history that the energetic material is to be exposed but also savings in cost and schedules by eliminating the trial and error necessary otherwise for the screw design.
+The ability to model a particular product in a twin screw also enables the researcher to explore optimum solvent conditions for both processing and safety.
+Selecting the lowest solvent concentration for safe processing reduces the equipment and energy required to dry the product.